 The complaint against Danny was that his actions (i.e. none) had caused S4R to suffer abuse on Twitter from both @bexleynews (the Conservative propaganda machine) and Bexley-is-Bonkers.
-Danny had encouraged me and others to target her and publish details of her [publicly available] posts so that people she had blocked could see them.
+Danny had encouraged me and others to target S4R and publish details of publicly available posts so that people who were blocked could see them.
 Danny (who had done sweet FA) was guilty of bullying and harassment and he had brought the Council into disrepute.

 There is so much insanity embodied in that short paragraph that it is hard to know where to begin.
 For a start Danny was nowhere to be seen over the period in question and I had been asking Teresa Pearce if she knew where he had gone.
 And why be so ashamed of your own Tweets that you are upset if blocked people read them?
-Juvenile behaviour but trusted to run what used to be called Longlands Labour.
+Juvenile behaviour but trusted to run, so Danny advises, what used to be called Longlands Labour.
 Hard to believe.

-Danny has been blocked by S4R since 2018 so was not in a good position to know what she was doing and @bexleynews was entirely justified in hitting back after S4R accused them of starving children and smiling during a pandemic.
+Danny has been blocked by S4R since 2018 so was not in a good position to know what she (his correspondence reveals the Tweeter to be female) was doing and @bexleynews was entirely justified in hitting back after S4R accused them of starving children and smiling during a pandemic.
 It led to this (and fatism).
 For once @bexleynews did not put a foot wrong.